Magyartanulas/magyartanulas.github.io/Section1.md

 ty u ú ü ű v w x y z zs
 ```

-It should be noted that the hungarian language has **gemination**, or consonant lengthening.
+It should be noted that the Hungarian Language has **gemination**, or consonant lengthening.
 Consonants can be paired together for a longer consonant sound.
-Every word in hungarian is stressed on the first syllable.
+Every word in Hungarian is stressed on the first syllable.

 * Legsze**bb** - Most beautiful
 * U**jj** - Finger